 Psoriasis is a skin condition that affects 2% to 3% of the general population according to the National Psoriasis Foundation.
 The disease is manifested by scaly plaques on the skin and in the severe form has a major effect on the physical and emotional well-being of the patients.
 Topical agents are typically used for mild disease, phototherapy for moderate disease, and systemic agents for severe disease.
-For moderate to severe cases, systemic biologic drugs, delivered via IV, have dominated the market.
+For moderate to severe cases, systemic biologic drugs, delivered via intravenous injection, or IV, have dominated the market.
 According to the National Psoriasis Foundation, common side effects of biologics include respiratory infections, flu-like symptoms, and injection site reactions while rare side effects include serious nervous system disorders, such as multiple sclerosis, seizures, or inflammation of the nerves of the eyes, blood disorders, and certain types of cancer.
 We believe a significant need remains for novel oral and safe drugs for patients who do not respond to existing therapies or for whom these therapies are unsuitable.

-The psoriasis therapeutic market is dominated by biological drugs that are primarily administered via intravenous injection (IV) and have potential side effects.
-Recently, a new oral small molecule inhibitor of phosphodiesterase 4 (PDE4), Celgene's Otezla, has gained sizable market share as a result in part due to its convenience of oral dose and comparable efficacy to the biologic drugs.
+The psoriasis therapeutic market is dominated by biological drugs that are primarily administered via IV and have potential side effects.
+Recently, a new oral small molecule inhibitor of phosphodiesterase 4, Celgene's Otezla, has gained sizable market share as a result in part due to its convenience of oral dose and comparable efficacy to the biologic drugs.
+In January 2015, the FDA approved Cosentyx (secukinumab) by Novartis.
 In March 2016, the FDA approved Taltz (ixekizumab) by Eli Lilly.
-The psoriasis drug market is forecast to grow to \$8.9 billion by 2018, according to estimates of Visiongain.
+The psoriasis drug market is forecast to grow to \$11.4 billion in 2020, according to estimates of Visiongain.